zytric/raj/_posts/2020-06-22-hacking-command-conquer.md

 ## Conclusion

-Yes, this is just a proof-of-concept game but a browser game can be vulnarble for cheaters.
+Yes, this is just a proof-of-concept game.
+A browser game can be vulnarble for cheaters.
 Even if we move more logic to the server side as well as minimize and obstruct the JavaScript it's still possible to create auto-build and other tools.